-The overall target of 89.95% was created by using the average of the individual targets (i.e., a composite target).
+The overall performance percentage of 89.9% was created by using the average of the individual performance percentages (i.e., a composite percentage).

 The individual indicators that make up the overall target were created from federal requirements (benchmarks), trend data, and program input based on Department research of circumstances that impact performance capabilities.